oracle-livelabs/oci/build-digital-assistant/ocw-2022-oci20-session74/lab3-design-the-skill/design-the-skill.md

 - Create and test the intents and entities.

 ## Task 1: Create a Digital Assistant Instance and Import the Skill
 1. Once you are logged into Oracle Cloud, you are taken to the cloud services dashboard where you can see all the services available to you.
-Click the navigation menu in the upper left to show top level navigation choices.
+Click the navigation menu in the upper left to show top-level navigation choices.
 2. Click **Digital Assistant**

   ![Select ODA from the navigation menu.png](images/select-oda-from-navigation-menu.png " ")